cingaldson/VR-Interaction-Portfolio/README.md

 - Learned and implemented Unity NavMesh to enable basic AI behavior, allowing an alien NPC to pathfind and follow characters
 - Implemented state-based logic for the alien to trigger a kick animation when in proximity to robot enemies

 ---

-## 🧠 Currently Exploring

-- AI-driven companion behaviors using Unity State Machines, NavMesh, and LLM APIs
-- Immersive cybersecurity puzzles in narrative VR settings
-- Emotional design systems using sound, animation, hand-tracking, and gaze-based cues to foster player connection and empathy
-- Environmental storytelling systems in development for *The Dream Lodge*, including interactive books and a weather system that dynamically blends skyboxes, visuals, and ambient sounds to set the mood.

----